 The award has been presented to seventeen outstanding individuals:

 Bill Kennedy, professor of photocommunications at St. Edward’s University in Austin, was the first recipient.
 He was presented the Star of Texas at the Fall 1995 conference.

 In presenting the award, Mark Murray, Executive Director of ATPI, recognized Kennedy for his work in setting up the very first student and teacher photography conference in Texas.
 “The first three years of our annual conference were crucial to our success as an organization,” Murray said.
 “The educational activities the conferences provided can be directly attributed to Bill’s hard work and support.”

 During the 1996 Summer Workshop for Instructors Only, the board presented the second Star of Texas to John Knaur of Olympus Camera.

 As Murray said during the presentation, “John has been with ATPI every step of the way.
 The very first year ATPI (or TAHSPI, as it was known then) held a Fall Conference in Austin, John was there representing Olympus as our only vendor.
 He has been a part of every conference since then.”

 In addition, Knaur’s other contributions to ATPI have been numerous.
 He has aided in promoting the organization to teachers and other companies around the country.
 Through his encouragement, Olympus America has become a sponsor of ATPI’s top program award.
-As a sponsor, Olympus has presented the winning school with a new camera since 1998.
+As a sponsor, Olympus presented the winning school with a new camera for many years.